Chambers County DWI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first official appearance in court.
-It usually takes place within a few weeks of your arrest.
-The exact date will be listed on your release paperwork.
+The arraignment is your first court appearance.
+It usually happens within a few weeks of your arrest.

 2. Pre-Trial Hearings